Search for Dark Matter in 2HDMS at LHC and future Lepton Colliders: Collider analyses

 We studied in detail the different regions of parameter spaces in the 2HDMS scenario and the prospects of their detection in future colliders.
-While analyzing complementarity between various future machines, we summarize the following points.:
+While analyzing complimentarity between various future machines, we summarize the {salient points highlighting the complimentarity of the different present and future colliders in the context of DM searches.}